Table of contents

-- Water deeply, once a week for most of the year.
-During summer you may need to water twice a week if the plant is undercover and missing the ‘wet season’.
-If the pot is outside, it will only require occasional watering during the wet season.
+- Water deeply once a week.
+During the ‘dry season’ you may need to water twice a week.
+However, if the plant is undercover and missing the ‘wet season’ you will need to water it twice a week all year around.
+If you live in the tropics and the pot is outside, it will probably only require watering during the dry season.

 - Fertilise with manure or rich organic compost each year in spring and autumn.

 - Pick the fruit when it is fully or at least half yellow and it will ripen on a bench inside.